ki-william/CurrencyRatesScraper/README.md

 ### Notice

-''''
+#### don't forget
-    don't forget to change the app/config.py paramaters accordeing to your Database and
+to change the app/config.py paramaters accordeing to your Database

-''''
+#### Docker image
-    if you gonna use the docker image don't foreget to add the pramter port=3307 to the function connect()
+if you gonna use docker image don't foreget to add the pramter 'port=3307' to the function connect() inside app/config.py
-    inside app/config.py